igmrrf/bugrelay/PRD.md

-# BUGMIRROR Product Requirements Document (PRD)
+# BUGRELAY Product Requirements Document (PRD)

 ## 🧭 Overview
-**BUGMIRROR** is a public, user-driven bug tracking hub.
+**BUGRELAY** is a public, user-driven bug tracking hub.
 Users report bugs they find in any app; companies can claim and respond.
-The MVP focuses on open bug submission, browsing, and company verification.
+The MVP focuses on open bug submission, browsing, and company verification and bug status management.

 ---